umee-network/docs/docs/overview/umee-overview/introduction.md

 ****

-Debt primitives can be built on top of Umee to support those focused on long term building and growth.
+Debt primitives can be built on top of UX to support those focused on long term building and growth.

 :::